-The worker or the worker's attorney must schedule the exam with the selected physician, and notify the insurer and the Workers' Compensation Board of the scheduled exam date within 14 days of the date of the director's notice notification date in section (5) of this rule.
+The worker or the worker's attorney must schedule the exam with the selected physician, and notify the insurer and the board of the scheduled exam date within 14 days of the date of the director's notice in section (5) of this rule.
 The exam is not required to take place within the 14-day notification period.
-An unrepresented worker may consult with the Ombudsman for Injured Workers for assistance.
+An unrepresented worker may consult with the Ombuds Office for Oregonman for Injured Workers for assistance.